 Buildings

-New Construction, Modification and Renovation of Alster Indoor Swimming Pool
+New Construction, Modification and Renovation of Alster Swimming Hall

-Hamburg’s ‘Alsterschwimmhalle’, an indoor swimmingpool from the late 1960s is known far beyond the Hanseatic city due to its striking building form.
-The special feature of the building is its unique roof, which our founder, Jörg Schlaich, helped to create more than 50 years ago.
-The impressively curved concrete shell is composed of two hyperbolic paraboloids leaning against each other in their axis of symmetry.
-Although the ground plan of the shell is about 100×60 m, the thickness of the shell is only 80 mm.
+The Alster Swimming Hall in Hamburg, dating back to the late 1960s, is widely known far beyond the Hanseatic city for its distinctive architectural form.
+A special feature of the building is its unusual roof, which was designed over 50 years ago with the involvement of Jörg Schlaich.
+The impressively curved concrete shell consists of two hyperbolic paraboloids leaning against each other along their axis of symmetry.
+Although the shell’s footprint measures approximately 100 x 60 meters, its thickness is only 80 mm.

-The swimming pool underwent extensive renovation and reconstruction.
-In the process, only concrete renovation and maintenance measures were carried out on the formative shell, and the shape was preserved.
+The swimming pool underwent extensive renovation and remodeling.
+Only concrete repair and maintenance work were carried out on the defining shell, preserving its original shape.

-Inside the pool, almost all areas were adapted to current standards of a modern leisure and wellness pool.
-Therefore, the grandstand of the former sports swimming pool was dismantled as well as the complete northern functional area.
-In the newly constructed northern part of the building, additional pools were created in addition to a main swimming area in order to offer a wider range of choices for bathers.
+Inside the pool, almost all areas were adapted to a modern leisure and wellness facility.
+The grandstand of the former sports pool, as well as the entire northern functional area, were dismantled.
+In the newly constructed northern building section, additional pools were created alongside a main swimming area to offer visitors a wider range of amenities.

-Due to the protection of historical monuments, few changes were made to the facade level.
-Here, only the lattice supports were strengthened and the glass panels replaced in order to optimize the energy efficiency of the facade.
+Due to heritage protection, few changes were made to the façade.
+Only the lattice supports were reinforced, and the glass panes were replaced to improve the façade’s energy efficiency.

 Categories